 Many lavalier microphones let you adjust the audio and sound levels while you record, which saves you a lot of editing work, so it’s a feature worth looking out for.

 These levels are on the receiver that plugs into your DSLR camera and can be viewed on a small built-in screen.
 Some microphones also include a digital recorder so you can listen back to test audio and check that you’ve got the levels right before you start recording correctly.

-It’s always a good idea to see what else you can get for your money.
 Many DSLR lavalier microphones come with a variety of accessories that don’t only make life easier when recording but can also enhance the quality of your audio even further.

 Windscreens are always an excellent extra to look out for, as they will help to reduce the amount of wind noise the microphone picks up when you’re recording outside, leaving you with consistent, clear vocals.

-If you’re starting, it would be a good idea to go for something at the lower end of the scale.
+If you’re starting, it would be good to go for something at the lower end of the scale.
 That way, you can get a feel for what you need before upgrading to something more expensive.